 My extensive background and travel experience over the years led me to begin writing and publishing freelance travel articles, many of them about China.
 My first full-length work, This Is China: A Guidebook for Teachers, Backpackers and Other Lunatics, and my second guidebook, Insiders’ Guide to El Paso (Globe Pequot Press) are both available on Amazon.com.

 Myself and my husband Bill have moved around quite a bit over the past several years, including 6 months in Lishui, Zhejiang Province, China, almost a year in my hometown of Albuquerque, New Mexico where we tied the knot in an impromptu wedding ceremony, and more than a year in Prague, Czech Republic.

-Most recently, we have settled in London where Bill is a journalist with Upstream Online and I work as an online content producer for Lonely Planet, in addition to as much freelance travel writing as I can dip my fingers into.
+Most recently, we have settled in London where Bill is a journalist with Upstream Online and I am the North Asia destination editor for Lonely Planet, in addition to as much freelance travel writing as I can dip my fingers into.
 I am also a beer fanatic and write about my adventures taste-testing suds on my project blog, Brew Travel.

-To get in touch, or if you are interested in hiring me for a writing project or book, please see the contact page for ways to touch base.
+To get in touch, or if you are interested in hiring me for a writing project or media work, please see the contact page for ways to touch base.